Logeix Icon

 These are key pages for SEO as they allow you to target keywords that you simply can’t on the product pages.

-For example, if you're selling computer accessories, you could rank for a product name (e.g. "Buy Logitech MX Master 3") on the product page.
-But what if you want to rank for "Buy Logitech Mice Online"?
-Or "Buy Gaming Mice Online"?
+For example, if you’re selling computer accessories, you could rank for a product name (e.g. ""Buy Logitech MX Master 3"") on the product page.
+But what if you want to rank for ""Buy Logitech Mice Online""?
+Or ""Buy Gaming Mice Online""?

 These are where your subcategory pages come, which allow you to filter your products to create content and pages for certain options.